Jamie Foxx: 2007–2009: Intuition

-2010–2012: Best Night of My Life and Django Unchained
+2010–2012: Career progression

-In April 2011, Foxx voiced the cartoon canary Nico in the movie Rio.
+In April 2011, Foxx voiced the canary Nico in the animated film Rio.
 During the summer of 2011, Foxx was involved as a producer of In the Flow with Affion Crockett on Fox.

 Foxx released his fourth album, Best Night of My Life, on December 21, 2010, featuring the singles "Winner" (featuring Justin Timberlake and T.I.), "Living Better Now" (featuring rapper Rick Ross) and "Fall for Your Type" (featuring rapper Drake).
 On October 7, the RCA Music Group announced that it was disbanding J Records along with Arista Records and Jive Records, meaning that all artists (including Foxx) previously signed to the three labels will release their future material on the RCA Records brand.
 In 2011, Jamie Foxx also featured on the rapper Pitbull's album Planet Pit, in the song "Where Do We Go".

 In 2012, Foxx starred in the title role of the Quentin Tarantino written and directed Django Unchained.
 Foxx starred alongside his Ray co-star Kerry Washington, as well as Christoph Waltz, Leonardo DiCaprio and Samuel L. Jackson.
 In an interview about Django Unchained, Foxx told Vibe magazine: "As a black person it's always racial. ... when I get home my other homies are like how was your day?
 Well, I only had to be white for at least eight hours today, [or] I only had to be white for four hours."
 The filming was emotional as Foxx said, "It's tough shooting when you're in plantation row and that's where your ancestors were persecuted and killed."

 On November 25, 2012, at BET's Soul Train Awards, Foxx joked: "It's like church in here.
 First of all, giving honor to God and our lord and savior Barack Obama."
 The joke led to condemnation from some Christians, to which Foxx responded: "I'm a comic [and] sometimes I think people get a little too tight."
 While hosting Saturday Night Live on December 8, 2012, to promote Django Unchained, Foxx joked about being excited "to kill all the white people in the movie".
 Appearing at the 2013 NAACP Image Awards, Foxx praised the achievements of black people, saying that "black people are the most talented people in the world".